New Jersey

 New Jersey takes its pizza seriously, and now, that obsession and pride could make its way into the betting world.
 A prop market where bettors can wager on which local pizzeria will be crowned the "Best Slice" of the season, judged by customer reviews, social media engagement, or influencer taste tests, could be the next wave of novelty bets to hit sportsbooks.
 Whether it's a legendary spot in Hoboken or a rising slice star in Asbury Park, the odds could shift weekly based on online polls or food critic reviews.

-If sportsbooks or state tourism boards leaned into this local betting format, it could drive both culinary tourism and additional betting engagement from non-sports fans.
+If sportsbooks or state tourism boards adopt this local betting format, it could drive both culinary tourism and increased betting engagement from non-sports fans.
 By combining food culture and fandom like cheese and sauce, New Jersey could pioneer a profitable way to gamify one of the state's most heated debates.

 Most recent updates from the NJ sports betting scene